joseph-a-levine/authoring/_older/february_2023.md

 ## Eating

+- The sixth taqueria tent on the right, Base Camp, Nevado de Toluca.
+- Castizo, CDMX
+- La Rifa, CDMX
+- Dosa Park, Oxford.
+Not amazing; I've had better in London and DC, and certainly Bangalore.
+But more than good enough.
+Plus,
+- Luis Mota and Luzia Bruckamp's yogurt dip and hummus, Oxford.

 ## Listening

+Some favorites; not everything.
+This month, [Finn's list](https://finmoorhouse.com/writing/media-2022-b/#music) provided the most value.

 - -*The Abduction from the Seraglio*, Wolfgang Amadeus Mozart, conducted by Nikolaus Harnoncourt.
 A very energetic recording.
 I don't have the patience to listen to opera straight through (even *Hamilton* took me three sessions my first listen through).
 This recording sounds stately & classical{% sidenote "clashar-id" "In some non-ironic sense." %} without dragging.
 If only my attention span could hold up to operatic standards.
+- -*Welcome 2 America*, Prince.
+The first posthumous Prince album; very political and funkily infectious.
+Prince is not usually  on my must-listens (I couldn't name more than a few of his *40 albums*), but this is a re-listen.
+- -*El Arte Del Bolero*, Miguel Zenón & Luis Perdomo.
+- -*50 Years of Funk & Soul: Live at the Fox Theater*, Tower of Power.
+- -*Renaissance*, Apashe.
+- *La Grande Folie*, San Salvador.

 ## Previously